RTFTR/Coalition-Engine/README.md

 This engine is based on Undertale, Created by Toby Fox.

-This project was based on 2022.08 Gamemaker builds.
+This project was based on 2023.2.1 Gamemaker builds.
 So some older versions will not work correctly, or be Read-Only mode!

-This engine is still unstable.
+Only battle engine has been mostly done, and overworld is still under heavy WIP!

 # The purpose of making this engine: